 - GEORGIA – Real Estate Commission, 404-656-3916

 - NEBRASKA – Real Estate Commission, 402-471-2004

 - WISCONSIN – Department of Regulation and Licensing, 608-266-5511

-If you reside in a state other than those listed above you must take the required Illinois licensing courses and pass the sate licensing examination.
-Salesperson License candidates are required to complete the 45 Hour Real Estate Transactions Course; Broker candidates must complete 120 Hours of approved course work and both must take and pass the state Licensing Examination.
-In addition, Salesperson and Broker License candidates must be at least 21 years of age (there are exemptions to this rule however); be a high school graduate or have obtained a G.E.D.
-For More Information on the Requirements/Qualifications please review the Illinois Licensee Candidate Handbook at www.goamp.com.
+Broker License candidates are required to complete the 75 Hour Broker Pre-License Course.
+Broker License candidates must be at least 18 years of age, be a high school graduate or have obtained a GED.
+For More Information on the Requirements/Qualifications please review the Illinois Licensee Candidate Handbook at PSI.